 This module tests the pulses of the remote controller signal input from the RMIN pin using the clock output from the prescaler (RMCKPR) which counts the 1, 8, 16, 32, 64, 128, 256 Tcyc or subclock oscillation source (the RMCK reference clock is selected out of 8 sources) to identify the data as 0, 1, or error.
 The data that is found normal is stored in the remote controller receive shift register (RMSFT).
 Every time 8 bits of data are stored in the register, the 8 bits are transferred to the remote controller receive data register (RMRDT).
 At this moment, the data transfer flag is set.
-The end of reception flag is set when the end of receive format condition is detected.
+The end of receive format condition is detected.